 Is your cat not using the litter box?
-Cats stop using their litter boxes for a variety of reasons, including issues with the box or litter, dissatisfaction with the placement or number of boxes, changes in the environment inside or outside the house, and undiagnosed medical conditions.
+Cats stop using their litter boxes for a variety of reasons, including issues with the box or litter, dissatisfaction with the placement or number of boxes, changes in the environment inside or outside the house (e.g., a new pet in the house, cats prowling around outside), and undiagnosed medical conditions.
 You may have to investigate several possibilities before you understand what your cat is trying to tell you, but most issues are easy to remedy.

 Try to keep in mind that cats don't eliminate outside their litter box to purposefully annoy you.
 Punishment won't stop or correct the behavior.
 Since most cases of litter box avoidance are stress-related, punishment only increases the stress (for you and your kitty) and makes it harder to identify the real cause.